-You must keep/save a copy of every project/assignment on a thumb drive as well as your hard drive.
+You must keep/save a copy of every project/assignment on in Google Drive as well as a thumb drive and your computer's hard drive.

 In the event of any kind of failure (e.g. Blackboard server crash or virus infection, student's own computer crashes, loss of files in cyberspace, etc...) or any contradictions/problems, I may/will request you to resubmit the files.
 In other words, if you submit a document to me, and I either do not receive it (lost in cyberspace) or it is corrupted when I open it, it is incumbent upon you to resend it to me, corrected, with little or no downtime in regard to the timeline for submission.